ZjWeb200/UrTextView/README.md

-# UrTextView: An Android App Using Google Cloud OCR (optical character recognition) to Assist Text Reading Tasks
+# UrTextView: An Android Full Stack App Using Google Cloud Vision API to Assist Text Reading Tasks
 ## Overview
 One of the challenges that people who are blind or vision impaired face daily is to read small font tags.
 A tag on a Ketchup bottle or a tag showing the size of a sweater, reading them could be very hard for blind people.
 UrTextView is an Android full stack application aims to help these people read texts easier.